A Look at Price Fluctuation of Intelsat S.A. (I)

 For Intelsat S.A.
 (NYSE:I) out of the analyst recommendations 1 analysts recommend stock a Buy, 0 rate the stock Outperform, 5 analysts recommend to Hold the stock, 3 rate Underperform and 1 analysts recommend the stock a Sell.

 Shares of Intelsat S.A.
-(NYSE:I) has a market capitalization of $793.31 Million and its number of outstanding shares are 112.05 Million.
-During previous trade 3.21 Million shares of Intelsat S.A.
-(NYSE:I) exchanged hands whereas on average almost 1.15 Million shares has been traded.
+(NYSE:I) has a market capitalization of $1.08 Billion and its number of outstanding shares are 116.48 Million.
+During previous trade 3.69 Million shares of Intelsat S.A.
+(NYSE:I) exchanged hands whereas on average almost 1.75 Million shares has been traded.